-- d.
-That the personal data of the interested party were collected as part of an action police in which legal assets of a relevant nature were affected (violence physical and/or psychological in the home). - e.
-That the criminal procedure that was processed for these facts ended with an interlocutory order of provisional dismissal and not by means of a resolution that concluded it definitively.
-The fact of issuing an interlocutory order of dismissal provisional does not prevent the process from continuing if new ones appear elements that change this situation before the infringement is prescribed. - d.
-That in accordance with what is established in article 131 of Organic Law 10/1995, of November 23, of the Penal Code, the criminal responsibility that could be derived from the facts has not prescribed." - And finally, that "it is necessary to inform you that, in order to improve the quality and accuracy of the data collected and to reduce the damage that the negative decision may cause to the person concerned, an annotation of the procedure has been made criminal case in which the police proceedings have resulted and from which an interlocutory order of provisional dismissal has been issued."
+d) That the personal data of the interested party were collected as part of police investigations for facts that could constitute crimes against public safety and homicide due to serious imprudence.

+e) That the criminal proceedings that were processed for these facts ended with interlocutors of provisional dismissal and not through resolutions that the conclude definitively.
+The fact of dictating a dismissal interlocutory provisional does not prevent the process from continuing if new ones appear elements that change this situation before the infringement is prescribed.

+f) That in accordance with the provisions of article 131 of Organic Law 10/1995, of November 23, of the Penal Code, the criminal responsibility that could be derived from the facts has not prescribed."

+- That: "it is necessary to inform you that, in order to improve the quality and accuracy of the data collected and reduce the damage that the negative decision may cause to the person concerned, an annotation of the criminal proceedings has been made in which the police proceedings have resulted and from which interlocutory orders of provisional dismissal have been issued."